msinnl/msinnl.github.io-src/content/pages/stprbh.md

 > *A Node-Based Layered Graph Approach for the Steiner Tree Problem with Revenues, Budget and Hop-Constraints*

 by Markus Sinnl and Ivana Ljubic.
-A technical report version of this paper can be downloaded by klicking [here][1].
+A technical report version of this paper can be downloaded by clicking [here][1].
 Please cite our paper, if you use our code.

 Our code won the category STPRBH in the [11th DIMACS Challenge][2].